 When it comes to the comparison between Quickbooks and Freshbooks, Quickbooks has been the industry standard accounting software for years.
 It has a lot of features for accounting and finance management, great visualizations and reports, and most accountants should be very familiar with it.
 It is a one stop shop to keep track of income, invoices, and expenses, inventory, payroll, and more, with several other software integrations.

 Invoicing customers & paying vendors

 Keeping track of customers, vendors, and employees is a breeze.
 Invoices can be emailed directly or printed, and payments can be accepted right through Quickbooks, via debit or credit card, or ACH bank transfers.
 Expenses can be logged and later “matched” when they show up in your bank transactions (or just logged when they show up).
 In the Plus and Advanced packages, you can also pay your bills from Quickbooks.
-Payroll is another additional service for an additional fee which enables you to keep track of each employee and help with taxes.
-All of this information can then be used to run reports on your business, presenting the information in easy-to-read graphs, and the data can be exported to email or Excel.
+Payroll is another additional service og Quickbooks for an additional fee which enables you to keep track of each employee and help with taxes.
+With Quickbooks, all of this information can then be used to run reports on your business, presenting the information in easy-to-read graphs, and the data can be exported to email or Excel.

 Ecommerce integrations + point of sale

 QuickBooks has over 400 native integrations with payment applications, your bank, CRMs, e-commerce, and several other software categories to ensure optimal visibility and control of your financial data and sales processes.

 Shopify and Big Commerce both integrate with Quickbooks for your online store, with an additional subscription called Quickbooks Payments.
 They also offer a point of sale—a method for taking credit cards in real life—through a partnership with ShopKeep.